h1ddenpr0cess20/ollamarama/README.md

 - `default_model`: Key from `models` to select on startup.
 - `prompt`: Two-element array `[prefix, suffix]` used to build a persona system prompt (prefix + personality + suffix).
 - `personality`: Default personality string used at startup.
 Use `/stock` to clear or `/persona` to change during a session.
-- `mcp_servers`: Optional map of server names to MCP server URLs.
+- `mcp_servers`: Optional map of server names to MCP server definitions.
+Each value may be a URL string or an object with a `command` and optional `args` to launch a server via stdio.
 When present, tools are auto-discovered at startup.

 Note: If no MCP servers are reachable, Ollamarama falls back to a bundled tool schema at `ollamarama/tools/schema.json`.
 If neither is available, tool calling is disabled automatically.